 |The Ocean Beyond the Sound|

 Pull yourself away from the seals to enter The Sound & Beyond, beginning with the new Sharks & Rays Gallery.
-Centerpiece of the gallery is a large supervised "Shark & Ray Touch Pool," where you can gently stroke the backs of nurse sharks and a variety of rays.Plus, see baby sharks before (and after) they're born, touch shark teeth, pose in a dive cage and explore why we're so fascinated with sharks – plus learn the troubling consequences of our misguided fears about sharks.
+Centerpiece of the gallery is a large supervised "Shark & Ray Touch Pool," where you can gently stroke the backs of several species of sharks and a variety of rays.Plus, see baby sharks before (and after) they're born, touch shark teeth, pose in a dive cage and explore why we're so fascinated with sharks – plus learn the troubling consequences of our misguided fears about sharks.

 Table of contents below